barstoolbluz/xplatform-cli-tools/README.md

 ## Overview

 This environment integrates with 1Password to create a more secure pattern for managing credentials in cross-platform workflows.
-Instead of storing credentials in unencrypted files on disk, it fetches them at runtime and retains them only for the duration of the command.
+Instead of storing credentials in unencrypted files on disk, it fetches them at runtime and keeps them only for the duration of the command.

 **Built-in CLI Tools:**
 - Git (`git`)